DuskNgai/Paper-Notes/Bio/Cryo/cryoEM Concept Check Questions Revised.md

    > Maintaining a thermodynamical equilibrium.

-3. Name three lethal and at least one more non-lethal hazards associated with electron cryo-microscopes
+3. Name three lethal and at least one more non-lethal hazards associated with electron cryo-microscopes

    > X-rays.
    >